 +

-I designed and developed Iyyun’s first digital publishing system, creating a bilingual long-term editorial framework that translates a decades-old print journal to the web.
+I designed and developed Iyyun’s first complete digital publishing system, creating a bilingual editorial framework and information structure for a long-established cultural journal.

 War

-"War" is a near real-time physical installation that collects and displays quotes from global news coverage of armed conflict.
-By stripping away headlines, attribution, and analysis, the project foregrounds the language of war itself — presenting fragments of experience as they appear across competing sources and geographies.
+War is a near real-time physical installation that ingests live news articles, extracts civilian quotes, and displays them across custom-built devices.
+It strips away headlines, attribution, and analysis to foreground the language of war itself — presenting fragments of experience as they appear across competing sources and geographies.

 Rather than offering a unified narrative, War accumulates contradictory, unresolved expressions of conflict, prioritizing civilian voices and lived experience.
 The project invites viewers to reconsider what it means to stay informed during war — and whether understanding sometimes begins not with interpretation, but with listening.